Skin care for acne

-Acne treatments can dry your skin out, so moisturize at the end of your skin care routine to re-hydrate your skin.
+Acne treatments can dry your skin out, so moisturise at the end of your skin care routine to rehydrate your skin.
 This will help to stop your skin becoming sore, will reduce peeling and rashes, and limit any discoloration due to dryness.

-Use a mild moisturizer, ideally one without any scent, as these will be kinder to your skin.
-You can buy moisturizers specifically formulated for oily skin too, which should help limit further blocking of your follicles.
+Use a mild moisturiser, ideally one without any scent, as these will be kinder to your skin.
+You can buy moisturisers specifically formulated for oily skin too, which should help limit further blocking of your follicles.

-Go for a moisturizer that’s designed specifically for faces too, rather than an all-body moisturizer, as these can be oily.
+Go for a moisturiser that’s designed specifically for faces too, rather than an all-body moisturiser, as these can be oily.